ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 &quot;if we would ed cate but one class of
 our children, we should choc the girls,
 for when they become mothers they educe
-their sons.&#x27; This is the point, and it
+their sons.&#x27; This is the point, and i
-is true.
-I nation can become full
 </td></tr></table>

 ---